Thekraalowais/BrowserGame/README.md

 https://browsergame-wklqnfnxox.now.sh

 ## Credits :
-- thanks to our instructors Jack Jeffreess an Moath Althowad
+- thanks to our instructors Jack Jeffreess and Moath Althwad